center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 - [NIST 800-53 Revision 4](frameworks/nist800-53-r4/)
 - [NIST 800-53 Revision 5](frameworks/nist800-53-r5/)

-Each framework folder includes the framework and mapping data in a `/data/` folder, and ATT&CK Navigator Layers in the `/layers/` folder.
+Each framework folder includes the framework and mapping STIX data in a `/stix/` folder, and ATT&CK Navigator Layers in the `/layers/` folder.
+An excel spreadsheet is also provided for easy perusal of the mappings.
 The [install](#install) section below explains how to set up this repository for local use if you intend to extend the defined mappings.

 ## Input data